cy7sh/tlpi/README.md

 This is what came to be when I was reading [The Linux Programming Interface](https://en.wikipedia.org/wiki/The_Linux_Programming_Interface).
-Everything under the directory "tlpi-dist" is what came with the book.
-I didn't write that.

 ## I want to flex...
 - [my implementation of malloc and free](memalloc/bmalloc.c)